outcaste-io/outserv/CONTRIBUTING.md

 Every new source file must begin with a license header.

-Copyright yyyy-yyyy Outcaste LLC are available under the Smart License v1.0.
+Copyright yyyy-yyyy Outcaste LLC.
+Licensed under the Smart License v1.0.

 If you're modifying existing Apache licensed files files, please modify the header to this: